We all do it: when asked to think of a story, ummm, err…. the mind goes blank. Especially if we feel under pressure.

 Two of these prompts were created with resources from Museums Victoria’s ‘The Biggest Family Album in Australia’, which gathered thousands of people’s own images from across the country.

-We’ve also collated two for the sports stars amongst us, inspired and released during the recent Commonwealth Games.
+We’ve also collated two for the sports stars amongst us, one informative writing prompt (red) and one for a fictional narrative (blue).

 Finding ideas gets easier with experience, so a little push to start students off, some daily practice and hopefully those ideas will start to trot right onto the page.